AdobeDocs/campaign-classic.en/help/integrations/using/troubleshooting-the-acs-connector.md

 * **I cannot edit a profile, an audience or a landing page in Campaign Standard.
 What does it mean?**

   Resources synchronized from Campaign v7 are in read-only mode in Campaign Standard, to ensure data consistency.
 If you need to edit one of these elements, you can do it in Campaign v7 and then replicate the change in Campaign Standard.

+* **Errors occur in the [ACS] Profile delivery log replication workflow.
+What should I do?**

+  In case both Campaign Classic and Campaign Standard instances are used to send emails with tracked URLs, an issue with duplicate URL tagIds may occur during the synchronization.
+In this case, the **[ACS] Profile delivery log replication** (newRcpDeliveryLogReplication) worflow sill fail with the following error:

+     ```PGS-220000 PostgreSQL error: ERROR: duplicate key value violates unique constraint "nmstrackingurl_tagid" DETAIL: Key (stagid) = (1c7bdec2) already exists.```

+  To solve the issue and prevent it from occurring again, update the **Update tracking URLs** (writerTrackingUrls) activity in the workflow and add the "ACS" prefix to the @tagId source expression.